 Larva Labs — CryptoPunk #5822

 This punk was sold for 8,000 ETH (approximately $24m).
-If you are willing to truly comprehend how NFT art works, just look at cryptopunks.
+If you are willing to truly comprehend how NFT artworks, just look at cryptopunks.
 This collection continues to reap the harvest of hype and bring millions of dollars to its creators.

 5. Larva Labs — CryptoPunk #7523